North Ayrshire Council provides free school transport when your child is enrolled in their catchment school but:

 When and how to apply

-- Secondary school pupils - apply during transition in Primary 7 to secondary.
-We'll include a form in the transition pack.
+• Secondary school pupils - apply during transition in Primary 7 to secondary

-- changes in circumstance, eg moving house - at least 2 weeks notice
+• changes in circumstance, for example, moving house - at least 2 weeks notice

 Late applications can delay provision of free school transport.